Corvette Black Book 1953-2016

 Tough act to follow

 The first Corvette Black Book was published in 1978.
 Two years later a new edition added 1979 and 1980.
 A bigger edition came along in 1984 and updated books continued each year through 1990.
-In 1992, the book was rewritten cover to cover and resized to cram in 40% more data.
-New editions were published each year through 1999.
+In 1992, the book was rewritten cover to cover and new editions were published each year through 1999.
 In 2000, height and page count increased.
 Page count increased again in 2003 as more material was added.
 In 2011, the height of the book increased to a full ten inches.
-The beauty of the Corvette Black Book lies, like the car itself, in its evolution.
-These are pocket-sized marvels with thousands of Corvette facts, options and option codes, exterior and interior colors and codes, production figures, serial numbers for body, engine, and component parts, original “window sticker” prices, and a compilation of the details that make each model unique.
+The beauty of the Corvette Black Book, like the car itself, is in its evolution.
+These are pocket-sized marvels with thousands of Corvette facts, options and option codes, exterior and interior colors and codes, production figures, serial numbers for body, engine, and component parts, original “window sticker” prices, and a compilation of each model’s unique details.
 By categorizing all this in a precise year-to-year format, the Corvette Black Book puts phenomenal expertise at your fingertips.
-And the latest 1953-2015 edition is the best yet.
+The latest 1953-2016 edition is the best yet.

 Improved yet again

 In the Corvette Black Book, production quantities always trail by one year.
-So in addition to 2015 introductory info, the 2015 edition includes 2014 quantities and running production changes.
+So in addition to 2016 introductory info, the 2016 edition includes 2015 quantities and running production changes.
 It’s all part of an endless effort to maintain the Corvette Black Book’s reputation for detail and accuracy.
-Not only does it have the information you want, the book is designed so you can find what you’re looking for quickly.
+Not only does it have the information you want, the book is designed so you can find it quickly.

 No one’s perfect, but after nearly four decades of attention to detail, the Corvette Black Book has become the enthusiast’s bible.
 Next time you visit a top quality Corvette restoration shop, see if there isn’t a you-know-what lying around.
 Notice which book is stuffed into enthusiasts’ pockets at Corvette events around the world.
 It is Mike Antonick’s Corvette Black Book from Michael Bruce Associates.
 Period.